Student Services

 Testing Center

-The Testing Center, located in the Technical Education Laboratory Building, Room 132 offers services that include the administration of the following exams: Accuplacer placement, instructional make-up, accommodated testing, non-Rhodes State College proctored, graduation, and certification/licensure tests.
+The Testing Center, located in the Technical Education Laboratory Building, Room 132 offers services that include the administration of the following exams: Accuplacer placement, instructional make-up, accommodated testing, non-Rhodes State College proctored, and certification/licensure tests.
 The Testing Center is a certified National Testing Network (NTN) and Pearson VUE Testing Center.
 The Testing Center is a member of the National College Testing Association (NCTA).

 Users of the Testing Center are to note that: